Spring Allergies: Optometrists’ Tips To Soothe Your Eyes

-In the spring, tree pollens are leading the allergy parade.
-In the summer, grass pollens will kick into gear, and, then in late summer through the fall it’s mold and weeds, especially ragweed, that trigger allergies for many of us.
+In the spring, tree pollen is leading the allergy parade.
+In the summer, grass pollens will kick into gear.
+It’s mold and weeds during late summer through fall that trigger allergies for many of us.

-If you have allergy sensitivities, especially to tree pollens during this spring season, you may experience any of these eye symptoms:
+If you have spring allergies, you may experience a runny nose along with any of these eye symptoms:

 • Redness